EXOTIC STREET ART

 As Manchester moved into the Victorian Era this particular area transformed from a poorly maintained, muddy lane that was characterised by poverty to a much more amiable community.
 The cotton trade had brought some riches to the area and the radical, publisher and eventual major of Manchester, Abel Heywood, had brought education and free speech.
 The residents of Tib Street began to shape the trading community and, once where pigs roamed the lanes raiding side streets for discarded offal, there stood a thriving hub of enterprise.
 In true Victorian fashion, the shops pulled a crowd because they provided entertainment for the consumer and the speciality of Tib Street became a form of natural history.

 Almost every shop featured live animals on display inside the window or tethered outside in the street and often the shops would remain open well into the night pulling a larger crowd still as food prices dropped as the clocks approached midnight.
 At one point it’s believed that almost 20,000 people descended on the area in a single evening to take in the sights and pick up a bargain.

 The area quickly became synonymous with animals and there was even a travelling canary salesman based on the street.
 The novelist Howard Spring sets his children’s book Tumbledown Dick in Tib street of the 20s and Mike Harding’s comic sketch The Fourteen and Half Pound Budgie features the former Bob Groves’ pet shop.

-The artist responsible for these beautiful ornamental birds is Guy Holder, a Brighton based sculpter.
-The idea is that although the exotic birds and pet shops of the area are gone, the birds are not - instead they escaped their demise and fled.
+The artist responsible for these beautiful ornamental birds is Guy Holder, a Brighton based sculptor.
+The idea is that although the exotic birds and pet shops of the area are gone, the birds are not - instead, they escaped their demise and fled.
 They flew to the surrounding streets and made their homes there and now freely perch on old fire escape brackets and window ledges.